motionauth/motion-oauth2/README.md

 A [RubyMotion](http://www.rubymotion.com) fork of the existing [OAuth2](https://github.com/intridea/oauth2) RubyGem that works for iOS and OS X.

+## WARNING

+This is an experiment.
+You're more than welcome to use it in an app if everything works for you, but updates will not be a priority.

 ## Installation

 Add this line to your application's Gemfile: